Let’s talk about using Pinterest for marketing in 2021!

 And they are only getting bigger!

-But you need to be careful with your video pins and make sure you don’t give everything away in your video.
+You need to be careful with your video pins and make sure you don’t give everything away in your video.

 Pinterest isn’t Instagram or Youtube where your goal is for people to watch your video till the end and subscribe.